mirzaakhena/gogen/README.md

 ## 2. Create your basic usecase structure

 Let say you have a usecase named CreateOrder (It is better to have PascalCase for usecase name).
 This usecase is for (of course) to create an order.
-We can easily recognize it as a "command" usecase.
 Let's use our gogen code generator to create it for us.
 ```
-gogen usecase command CreateOrder
+gogen usecase CreateOrder
 ```

 When you run this command, you will have those files generated for you